anilabraham-IT/IntuneEDU/IntuneEDU/about-group-settings-edu.md

 Configure group settings to manage how students, teachers, and devices work in your school.

-When you assign settings to users in a group, the settings stick with the users, no matter what devices they use.
-When you assign settings to devices in a group, the settings stick with the devices, no matter who uses them.
+Settings that you assign to users, will follow the users no matter what devices they use.
+Similarly, settings that you assign to devices,will follow the devices, no matter who uses them.

 Settings are applied to groups.
 Since groups are set up as hierarchies, with one group above another, any [settings applied to a group are inherited by all of its subgroups](settings-inheritance.md).
-This makes it easier to apply settings to large groups of users, apps, and devices.
+Inheritance makes it easier to apply settings to large groups of users, apps, and devices.

 There are two ways to manage group settings in Intune for Education:

 * __Express configuration__: Configure a selection of the most commonly used school settings.
 [Express configuration](Express-configuration-intune-edu.md) is a walkthrough-style setup that helps you select and assign group settings quickly.
 Settings are preconfigured to Microsoft-recommended values but can be changed to fit your school's policies.

 * __Groups__: Configure all settings for any group of devices or users.
-In the **Groups** tab you'll see the full list of settings available in the portal.
+In the **Groups** tab, you'll see the full list of settings available in the portal.
 See are the settings available for [Windows](all-edu-settings-windows.md) and for [iOS](all-edu-settings-ios.md) groups.

 ## Configure express configuration settings

-Express configuration can be used when you're just getting started in the portal, or when you've been using it for a while and want to make quick changes.
+Express configuration can be used when:
+* You're just getting started in the portal.
+* You've been using it for a while and want to make quick changes.

 For a detailed look at the express configuration steps, see [Express configuration in Intune for Education](Express-configuration-intune-edu.md).

   ![Express Configuration settings fix](./media/express-config-006-choose-settings.png)